Easy Crock Pot Boiled Peanuts

 This boils down (haha!) to personal preference.
 Most roadside stands serve them hot, but I eat them both ways.

-After they initially cool to room temperature, I store the Crockpot boiled penauts in their brine in the refrigerator (in an airtight container), and I don’t reheat them.
+After they initially cool to room temperature, I store boiled penauts in their brine in the refrigerator (in an airtight container), and I don’t reheat them.
 I just eat them cold.

 How to Make Boiled Peanuts in a Crock Pot